- 1 Introduction

 They will most often present with lower urinary tract symptoms and require investigation the same as for renal and ureteric stones.
 Definitive management is through cystoscopy, allowing the stones to drain or fragmenting them through lithotripsy if required.

-Bladder stones often occur, especially if the underlying cause is not addressed.
-The chronic irritation of the bladder epithelium can also predispose to the development of TCC bladder cancer.
+The chronic irritation of the bladder epithelium from a bladder stone can also predispose to the development of SCC bladder cancer.

 - Renal stones are common, with several subtypes of composition possible